Blackfire scenarios provides a powerful way to test your application

 Please also note that the Player script must start with #!blackfire-player

-If you trigger a build with a webhook URL, please ensure it is not an outdated version.
+If you trigger a build with a webhook URL, please ensure it is not

-/api/v1/build/, upgrade your webhook URL by
+If the URL contains /api/v1/build/, upgrade your webhook URL by

 generating a new one on the environment build’s tab.